 Shortly afterwards, I sought out training with Maddy Rogers and Shellie Wall, who are leading UK newborn photographers, and founding members of BANPAS (Baby And Newborn Photography ASsociation), which is an organisation which provides newborn photographers posing and safety training when working with day old babies.

 Their teaching propelled my skills forward and confirmed again that this was the right path.

 In the next few years I created a beautiful, cosy natural light studio for newborn photography and continued my training, with globally recognised, award winning Newborn Photographers Kelly Brown, Jade Gao and Kent's own Sujata Setia.
 Each in depth learning experience brought another hue to my skill set and was invaluable to my development.

-May 2019 marks exactly the 10 Year Birthday of my home spun business!
-I am proud to say, that it would seem I have become a very much sought-after newborn photographer and I am surprised to find clients travelling for photography with me from further and further afield.
+I am proud to say, that it would seem I have become a very much sought-after newborn photographer and I am blessed to find clients travelling for photography with me from further and further afield.